iamSiiN/A320-Gimbal-Joystick/README.md

     ![AS5600 DATASHEET PROGRAMMING SCHEMATIC](image-3.png)

-    1. Remove/Unsolder R1 (to use 5v) and R4 Resistor (for 5v analog OUT)
+    1. Remove/Unsolder R4 Resistor (for 5v analog OUT/PROGRAMMING)
     2. Using the Breadboard and Jumpers, Hook-up Up the Following PINS:

         - AS5600 VCC Pin to Arduino Pro Micro +5v Pin